henry2004y/Vlasiator.jl/docs/src/manual.md

 # Manual

-Here we demonstrate some basic usages of Vlasiator output processing.
+Here we demonstrate some basic usages of processing Vlasiator output.
 For complete description of the arguments, please refer to the [API](internal.md) documents or type `?function_name` to display help message in the REPL.

 ## Common physical constants